jegly/self-supporting-code/README.md

 Without the middle, can there be growth?
 Can there be balance?
 The answer nature shows us repeatedly is: **no**.

+The **Free Energy Principle** formalises this intuition mathematically.
+A system minimising variational free energy must maintain an internal model (the middle ground) that represents the relationship between its predicted state and its actual state.
+Remove the internal model and the system cannot self-correct—it collapses to reactive binary: either matching its environment or not, with no capacity for anticipation.
+Three states are not a philosophical preference; they are the minimum structure for adaptive self-regulation.

 ```python
 class StructuralBalance:
     """